AmeriCorps Service Members

 Member Eligibility

-To become a Public Health Iowa AmeriCorps member, applicants must be over the age of 17 and be a U.S. citizen, U.S national, or permanent resident.
+To become an Iowa Public Health AmeriCorps member, applicants must be over the age of 17 and be a U.S. citizen, U.S national, or permanent resident.
 As a member, you will also be required to serve primarily in-person at the host organization where you are placed, so you will need to live in or be able to get to that location regularly for the duration of your service term.

 Members are not required to be University of Iowa students or have any affiliation with the University of Iowa.
 In addition to current Iowa students, we welcome students from other universities across the state of Iowa, as well as recent graduates, professionals looking for a career change, and community members looking to give back.